lieuzhenghong/lieuzhenghong.github.io-source/_posts/2019-09-07-big-data-analysis-on-a-distributed-raspi-cluster.md

 The cluster computer has 64 cores and 45GB of memory---already much better than my laptop.

-I have written a bash script that should roughly automate (but not completely) the installation process [here](https://gist.github.com/lieuzhenghong/c062aa2c5544d6b1a0fa5139e10441ad).
+I have written a bash script that should automate (but not completely) the installation process [here](https://gist.github.com/lieuzhenghong/c062aa2c5544d6b1a0fa5139e10441ad).
+The only thing one has to do apart from this is to edit the `core-site.xml` file to point to one's S3 bucket/MinIO server.

 ## Apache Spark code

-I gained the necessary knowledge to do this data analysis project by going through part of the [Functional Programming in Scala Specialisation](https://www.coursera.org/specializations/scala).
+I gained the necessary knowledge to do this data analysis project by working through part of the [Functional Programming in Scala Specialisation](https://www.coursera.org/specializations/scala).
 I finished the courses *Functional Programming Principles in Scala*, *Parallel Programming*